 UK companies that sponsor Skilled Worker visas (2026 guide)

 If you need a UK work visa, the single most useful filter on your job search is this: can this employer legally sponsor me?
-Most can't — sponsoring is a licence you apply for, not a default.
-Applying into a company with no licence is wasted effort, no matter how strong your CV.
+Most can't.
+Sponsoring is a licence you apply for, not a default, and applying into a company with no licence is wasted effort, no matter how strong your CV.

 The good news: the list of who can sponsor is public.